The-DevSec-Blueprint/devsecblueprint.github.io/docs/home-lab/installing-gitea/installing-gitea.md

      sudo snap start gitea
      ```

-## Configuration Steps
+## **Configuration Steps**

 9. **Configure Gitea:**

    - Open a web browser and navigate to your server's IP address or domain name.
-   - Follow the on-screen instructions to configure Gitea, entering your previously created database credentials when prompted.
+   - Follow the on-screen instructions to configure Gitea, entering your previously created PostgreSQL database credentials when prompted.
      ![Gitea Setup Screenshot](installing-gitea/image.png)

 10. **Create an Account:**